Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 In-wall speakers are esthetically pleasing and are home theater design-friendly.
 But do they also sound great?
 Well!
 They can and can’t sound better.
 You just have to follow a few steps to make them sound great.
 Ok.
 How to make in-wall speakers sound better?

-- Don’t push the Subwoofer in the wall
+- Don’t push the Subwoofer into the wall

 - Don’t Angle The In-wall LCRs

-- Buy From A Brand That’s Sound You Already Like
+- Buy From A Brand That Sounds You Already Like

 - Place the In-Wall LCR behind the screen